rschlaefli/tab-group-webextension/src/docs/featureOverview/FeatureOverview.md

 - `Ctrl+Shift+Q`: Open the extension sidebar on any page
 - `Ctrl+Shift+S`: Open the extension overview in a new tab

+You can customize these shortcuts in the Browser extension settings (Chrome: <chrome://extensions/shortcuts>, Firefox: <https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox>).

 ## Manual Grouping

 ### Current Tabs